 We are a group of young professionals in the tourism sector in Cusco, we like adventure and hiking, obviously we like to travel and we have traveled almost every corner of Cusco and Peru.
 Of the places that we like the most are the mountains and the Andes and within them is among those that we really like is the Inca Trail to Machu Picchu.

-We have founded The Explorest, an exclusive adventure travel company that will take you to unique and photographic places and destinations.
+We have founded Xplore Cusco, an exclusive adventure travel company that will take you to unique and photographic places and destinations.
 We are the best operator of treks such as: Inca Trail, Colored Mountain, Ausangate and Palccoyo.

 About the Inca Trail